 William Jasper was born in 1898 to Thomas and Alice Jasper at Treguddick Cottage, South Petherwin.

-He is buried in St. Paternus Churchyard, South Petherwin.
+He is buried in St. Paternus Churchyard, South Petherwin. and commemorated on the South Petherwin War Memorial.

 William Oswald Theobald